ABOUT LOW-MID VOLUME INJECTION MOLDING

 Types of Injection Molding

 Several different types of injection molding exist, and the right options vary.
 Factors based on the project, the type of part you need, and the volume you need will affect which is best to use.
-Engineers and designers also consider the material of the mold itself when it comes to volume.
+Engineers and designers also consider the material of the mold itself when it comes to deciding on low-volume injection molding as a suitable method.
 Aluminum molds, for example, are best used for lower volume runs while hardened steel provides more security with higher volumes.
 Tooling costs vary between the two.

 - Two shot molding